Borjis131/docker-open5gs/docs/configuration.md

 The files for the `basic` deployment `compose-files/basic/` contains the docker-compose.yaml files to work with Compose V2 using the Compose specification.

-The `docker-compose.yaml` method uses configs, the source config file present in `configs/basic/<nf>.yaml` and is mounted into the container path `/open5gs/config/<nf>.yaml`.
+The `docker-compose.yaml` uses configs, the source config file present in `configs/basic/<nf>.yaml` and is mounted into the container path `/open5gs/config/<nf>.yaml`.
 This way you can try different configuration files without the need of rebuilding the Docker image.

 ## Specific Network Function configuration